 Take the following steps to prevent tooth decay:

 - Take good care of your own oral health even before your baby is born.
+It is important and OK to see a dentist for oral care while you are pregnant.

 - Birth to 12 months: Keep your baby's mouth clean by gently wiping the gums with a clean baby washcloth.
 Once you see the first teeth, gently brush using a soft baby toothbrush and a smear (grain of rice) of fluoride toothpaste.

 - Do not use a bottle or sippy cup as a pacifier or let your child walk around with or drink from one for long periods.
+If your child wants to have the bottle or sippy cup in between meals, fill it with only water.

 - Teach your child to drink from a regular cup as soon as possible, preferably by 12 to 15 months of age.
-Drinking from a cup is less likely to cause the liquid to collect around the teeth.
+Drinking from a cup is less likely to cause liquid to collect around the teeth.
 Also, a cup cannot be taken to bed.

 - If your child must have a bottle or sippy cup for long periods, fill it with water only.
 During car rides, offer only water if your child is thirsty.

 Tooth decay can be prevented.
-Talk with your child's doctor or dentist if you see any signs of decay in your child's teeth or if you have any questions about your child's teeth.
+Talk with your child's doctor or dentist if you see any sign of decay in your child's teeth or if you have questions about your child's teeth.
 With the right care, your child can grow up to have healthy teeth for a lifetime of smiles.

 The AAP recommends that: